art-2022-bo/Euromap-Planner/README.md

 - Country selection → choose art or historical museums.
 - Bookmark museums → added to wishlist (requires login).
 - Create/login account to view wishlist.
+### My Contributions

+- Backend Development: Implemented and tested all API routes using Postman, set up development and production environments, and organized the project structure for maintainability.

+- Interactive Map of Europe: Developed the clickable map that allows users to select countries and explore art and historical museums.

+- Review System: Implemented functionality for users to leave reviews and ratings for museums, which are displayed to other users.

 ### Entity-Relationship (ER) Diagram